reallyinsane/mathan-latex-maven-plugin/README.md

-steps|Configuration for user-defined steps.| none keepIntermediateFile|Sets whether intermediate files created during the build should be kept.|`false` makeIndexStyleFile|Name of the index style file to use for makeindex| none resources|A [FileSet](https://maven.apache.org/shared/file-management/apidocs/org/apache/maven/shared/model/fileset/FileSet.html) defining the resources to include from given dependencies.| By default all files with the following extensions will be included: tex,cls,clo,sty,bib,bst,idx,ist,glo,eps,pdf haltOnError|Sets whether the build should be stopped in case a single step finished with a non-zero exit code|true
+steps|Configuration for user-defined steps.| none keepIntermediateFile|Sets whether intermediate files created during the build should be kept.|`false` makeIndexStyleFile|Name of the index style file to use for makeindex| none makeIndexNomenclStyleFile|Name of the nomencl style file to use for makeindex| nomencl.ist from the TeX distribution resources|A [FileSet](https://maven.apache.org/shared/file-management/apidocs/org/apache/maven/shared/model/fileset/FileSet.html) defining the resources to include from given dependencies.| By default all files with the following extensions will be included: tex,cls,clo,sty,bib,bst,idx,ist,glo,eps,pdf haltOnError|Sets whether the build should be stopped in case a single step finished with a non-zero exit code|true